 In the 1920s and 1930s airship mooring masts were built in many countries.
 A mooring mast is a mast or tower that contains a fitting on its top that allows for the bow of the airship to attach its mooring line to the structure.

-Without doubt the tallest mooring mast ever designed was the spire of the Empire State Building which was originally constructed to serve as a mooring mast, although soon after converted for use as a television and radio transmitter tower due to the discovered infeasibility of mooring an airship, for any length of time, to a very tall mast in the middle of an urban area.
+Without doubt, the tallest mooring mast ever designed was the spire of the Empire State Building which was originally constructed to serve as a mooring mast, although soon after converted for use as a television and radio transmitter tower due to the discovered infeasibility of mooring an airship, for any length of time, to a very tall mast in the middle of an urban area.

 Above the passenger platform was the 30 feet (9.1 m) of the conical housing for the mooring gear.
-A lower platform 142 feet (43 m) above the ground accommodated searchlights and signalling gear in a gallery 4 feet (1.2 m) wide.
+A lower platform 142 feet (43 m) above the ground accommodated searchlights and signaling gear in a gallery 4 feet (1.2 m) wide.
 The top platform, at the height of 170 feet (52 m), from which passengers embarked and disembarked to and from the airships, was 40 feet (12 m) in diameter and encircled by a heavy parapet.

 The top rail of the parapet formed a track on which a gangway, let down from the airship, ran on wheels to give freedom for the airship to move around the tower as it swung with the wind.
-An electric passenger lift ran up the centre of the tower, encircled by a stairway to provide foot access.
+An electric passenger lift ran up the center of the tower, encircled by a stairway to provide foot access.

 Cardington types were built along the proposed British Empire Airship Service routes, at Cardington itself, at Montreal (Canada), Ismailia (Egypt), and Karachi (then India, now in Pakistan).
 None of these survive.